MicrosoftDocs/customer-insights/ci-docs/relationships.md

 For example, if an activity entity called *eCommerce_eCommercePurchasesWest* connects to an intermediate entity called *eCommerce_eCommercePurchasesEast* and then connects to two target entities, both *eCommerce_eCommerceContacts* and *loyaltyScheme_loyCustomers*, it's a multi-hop, multi-path relationship.

 :::image type="content" source="media/multi-hop_multi-path_relationship.png" alt-text="Source entity connects directly to one target entity and connects to another target entity through an intermediate entity.":::

-## Manage existing relationships

-On the Relationships page, each relationship is represented by a row.

-Select a relationship and choose one of the following options:

-- **Edit**: Update properties of custom relationships in the edit pane and save changes.
-- **Delete**: Delete custom relationships.
-- **View**: View system-created and inherited relationships.

 ## Next step